wyfo/apischema/docs/json_schema.md

 ```

 !!! note
-    `NamedTuple` fields are also alias, but not TypedDict ones; in fact, TypedDict is not a true class so it cannot be identified to apply aliaser during serialization.
+    `NamedTuple` fields are also aliased, but not TypedDict ones; in fact, TypedDict is not a true class, so it is never encountered in serialization, then aliaser cannot be applied to its fields.

 !!! note
     Dynamic aliaser ignores `override=False`